top of page

 ~ Hellen Nchoko, Manager of the Oliveseed Women's Work Center

-The Olive Tree, an enduring symbol of peace
+The Olive Tree, enduring symbol of peace

 Since the time of the ancient Greeks and Romans, the European Olive (Olea europaea) has been a symbol of peace and reconciliation; it also appears in monotheistic texts in this way.
-It's a tree that gives fruit even in the harshest conditions.
+It's a tree that gives even in the harshest of conditions.
 In Maasai culture, the wild African Olive (Oloirien in Maa) is a holy tree, signifying both nurturing and strength and used in ceremonies that honor community.
 These are values we seek to cultivate.

 • Facebook